jgn/stoor/README.md

     WIKI_PATH=/Users/admin/wiki bundle exec rackup

-The `WIKI_PATH` environment variable provides for locating the wiki contents in a differet repo from the Trahald application.
+The `WIKI_PATH` environment variable provides for locating the wiki contents in a differet repo from the Stoor application.
 It is strongly advised that you do this so that you can keep your wiki code and wiki content separate.

 ### GitHub authorization